 The term ‘Economic Growth’ has, in the collective consciousness, rapidly evolved into the answer towards all social issues, from poverty to unemployment.
 The term has flooded the popular narrative to such an extent that even laymen tend to use it frequently and quite facilely.
 In effect, it has become such a natural and ‘common sense’ term that no one deems it necessary to critically unpack it.
 Undoubtedly, it was the historical process of theoretical and practical ideas about how capitalism ought to work that made this term such a popular one.
-But we should ask: When we speak of economic growth, do we intend a rise in GDP or rather socio-economic development?
+But this begs the question: When we speak of economic growth, do we intend a rise in GDP or rather socio-economic development?
 Are we referring to an increase in output or to the way this impacts on the socio-economic welfare of society?

 Although GDP could be quite useful as a measurement of analysis, at other times it suffers from serious limitations.
-A critical understanding of what it means and when it should be used or not is crucial in order to generate a truthful picture of what is being measured.
+A critical understanding of what it means and when it should be used or not is crucial in order to generate an objective picture of what is being measured.
 A cross-country comparison by GDP would immediately suggest which country is faring better economically and which less so.
 A comparison of countries by GDP over a period of years would seemingly show which countries are growing most/least economically over the years measured.
 At face value, statistically, it would seem to generate a perfectly adequate picture (and for an initial, crude idea it would probably be sufficient).
 Yet if one means to scrutinise the object of investigation in an intellectually honest and nuanced way, the rather simplistic GDP measurement would be simply insufficient, which is why it is only an indicator of a country’s economy.

 Economic growth, therefore, only considers the overall amount of products and services.
 It fails to provide an understanding of the way these resources are allocated.
 Whether it is the distribution of income or access to services such as healthcare and education, the measure of growth is simply not capable of measuring for them.
 Let us consider the latter example.
 If both healthcare and education are privatised to their large extent, a portion of the social stratum of those under the poverty line could potentially be driven into a situation where it would be incapable of gaining access to such resources.
 From a macroeconomic point of view, the economy might be growing (because hospitals and schools are being built, and services diversified); yet because they are privatised, access to them is partially restricted.
 Apart from the social injustice argument, from a socio-economic point of view, this is not tangibly improving the standard of living of every stratum of society.
 Incidentally this is one reason why economically liberal countries such as the U.S are falling behind countries such as Norway (when it comes to social progress), even if Norway does not even begin to compare with the U.S in terms of GDP.